bitfinitechain/bitfinite-mempool/docker/README.md

 Your Mempool instance should be running at http://localhost.
 The graphs will be populated as new transactions are detected.

-## Configure with Bitcoin Core + Electrum Server
+## Configure with Bitcoin Cash Node + Electrum Server

 First, configure `bitcoind` as specified above, and make sure your Electrum Server is running and synced.
-See [this FAQ](https://mempool.space/docs/faq#address-lookup-issues) if you need help picking an Electrum Server implementation.
+See [this FAQ](https://explorer.melroy.org/docs/faq#address-lookup-issues) if you need help picking an Electrum Server implementation.

 Then, set the following variables in `docker-compose.yml` so Mempool can connect to your Electrum Server: